Health Advisory: Hepatitis A Outbreaks in California; Prevention Recommendations

 - Anyone seeking protection from HAV.

-Suspect acute hepatitis A in homeless and/or drug-users and/or MSM who present with consistent symptoms (abdominal pain, nausea, vomiting, fever, jaundice and significant elevation in LFTs).
+- Suspect acute hepatitis A in homeless and/or drug-using individuals who present with consistent symptoms (abdominal pain, nausea, vomiting, fever, jaundice and significant elevation in LFTs).
 Confirm by obtaining a complete viral hepatitis serology panel.

 Currently, we have no outbreak associated cases of hepatitis A in Sonoma County.
-However, several California counties (San Diego, Santa Cruz, and Los Angeles) continue to report outbreak associated cases of genotype IB strains of hepatitis A virus (HAV) among individuals who are homeless and/or using illicit drugs.
+However, several California counties (San Diego, Santa Cruz, and Los Angeles) are reporting outbreaks of genotype IB strains of hepatitis A virus (HAV) among individuals who are homeless and/or using illicit drugs.
+Additional California counties, Arizona and Utah are reporting cases associated with the outbreaks.

-As of December 1, 2017, the California Department of Public Health (CDPH) reports 627 confirmed and probable cases including 21 deaths since November 2016.
-18 outbreak-associated cases have been identified in other jurisdictions in California and additional cases are under investigation.
+As of September 20, 2017, the California Department of Public Health (CDPH) reports 526 confirmed cases and 16 deaths since November 2016.
+Additional case-patients are under investigation and awaiting CDC genotyping results.

 HAV is a highly infectious enteric virus that multiplies in the liver and is shed in the feces.
 HAV is a vaccine-preventable illness that can range in severity from a mild illness lasting a few weeks to a severe illness lasting several months or even death.
 The incubation period ranges from 15 to 50 days with a mean of 28 days.
 Symptoms include nausea, vomiting, diarrhea, anorexia, fever, malaise, dark urine, light-colored stool, and abdominal pain.
 A complete viral hepatitis serology panel is recommended in symptomatic patients.
 Serological testing for HAV infection is not recommended in asymptomatic individuals or as screening before vaccination.